Welcome to Perth Zoo

 Did you Know?

-Some species of tarantula make a whistling sound when threatened by rubbing spines on their palps (limb-like mating organs) against opposing spines on their jaw.
+Most species of tarantula make a whistling sound to deter predators by rubbing spines on their palps (limb-like mating organs) against opposing spines on their jaw.
 This may be used as a mechanism to deter predators.
 One Australian species of Tarantula barks and it sounds just like a dog.
 Not surprisingly it’s called the Barking Spider.

 Precinct